Useful prayer links

 http://methodist.org.uk has a section on prayer and worship including Daily Prayer, Creative Prayer

 the reflections section of this site provides words and pictures to help you reflect and pray.
 There are also ideas about how to pray for Guildford in prayer and how to prayer walk.
+You might also want to find out about pilgrimage.

 Find out about Christianity